AIByJohannes/elitelm/docs/NPU_GUIDE.md

 > ⚠️ **Note**: The theoretical benefits below are NOT currently realized with the Genie subprocess workflow.
 See the warning above.

 The Hexagon NPU (Neural Processing Unit) is a specialized accelerator for INT8 matrix operations.
-In theory, compared to CPU inference:
-*   **Higher Throughput**: Potentially faster token generation (in optimized scenarios).
-*   **Lower Latency**: Faster prompt processing in "burst" mode (when properly warmed up).
-*   **Power Efficiency**: Offloads compute from the CPU, extending battery life.
+It offloads compute from the CPU, extending battery life.

-**Current Reality**: The overhead of subprocess invocation and lack of persistent model loading negates these benefits.
-Future versions may integrate a persistent NPU server or native Python bindings.
+The power efficiency comes at the cost of performance.

 ### Genie Native vs. ONNX Runtime
 EliteLM now uses the **Genie Native** workflow, which differs from `onnxruntime-genai`: